RubenSasiain/AsyncEmailSender/README.md

 # EmailSender
-A class that recieves a message and sends to an email specificated in that specific class.
+A class that recieves a message and sends to an email specificated in that class.

 Data:
       Global: